JuliaLang/julia/doc/stdlib/linalg.rst

    Setting optional ``shift`` keyword argument computes the factorization of ``A+shift*I`` instead of ``A``\ .
 If the ``perm`` argument is nonempty, it should be a permutation of ``1:size(A,1)`` giving the ordering to use (instead of CHOLMOD's default AMD ordering).

+   ** Note **

+   This method uses the CHOLMOD library from SuiteSparse, which only supports doubles or complex doubles.
+Input matrices not of those element types will be converted to ``SparseMatrixCSC{Float64}`` or ``SparseMatrixCSC{Complex128}`` as appropriate.

-   The function calls the C library CHOLMOD and many other functions from the library are wrapped but not exported.
+   Many other functions from CHOLMOD are wrapped but not exported from the ``Base.SparseArrays.CHOLMOD`` module.

 .. function:: cholfact!(F::Factor, A::Union{SparseMatrixCSC{<:Real},
                   SparseMatrixCSC{Complex{<:Real}},